When does the seminar start?

 How does the discussion board work?

-In each category, everyone will be able to create more specific topics of discussion and to respond to the posts of others.
-These boards are open 24/7, providing a secure place to have conversations within the workshop community with peers from all over the world.
+In each lesson, everyone will be able to create more specific topics of discussion and to respond to the posts of others.
+This discussion board is open 24/7, providing a place to have conversations within the workshop community with peers from all over the world.

 The workshop has Dr. Lance dedicated to help focus discussions and address concerns (or inappropriate behavior).
 But there is no moderator or grading rubric—you'll be in charge of when and how generously you interact with others.